 - The primary caregiver then returns and greets and comforts the infant.
 Stranger leaves.

-- Caregiver leaves again, and the infant is alone.
+- The caregiver leaves again, and the infant is alone.

 - The stranger comes back in and tries to interact with the infant.